 Date nights, of course, lead to more passion in your marriage.
-Spending time together improves your emotional connection outside the bedroom, which contributes to improving your sex life by keeping you close and prioritizing your relationship.
+Spending time together improves your emotional connection outside the bedroom.
+This connection improves your sex life by keeping you close by prioritizing your relationship.

 Sacrificing this time to spend just with your spouse is showing how important they are to you, and will strengthen your commitment to one another.
 By doing this, you show them that you still honor them as the person you fell in love with.
 It makes you feel more like you are one flesh.

 Lastly, date nights help you relax and de-stress.
 Focusing on your spouse and having fun together can push all the distractions of the day to the side.
 Do your best to avoid conversation about those topics.

 The Bible encourages us to have fun and enjoy life.
 Ecclesiastes 8:15 says: